What to see in Rome

 Number 8.
 Bramante’s route, or other works in Rome, by architect Bramante

-- “Chiostro del Bramante”, Chiesa di Santa Maria della Pace (see ahead, point 22), near Piazza Navona
+- “Chiostro del Bramante” (see ahead, point 26), Chiesa di Santa Maria della Pace (see ahead, point 22), near Piazza Navona

 - “Tempietto del Bramante”, Chiesa di San Pietro in Montorio, in Trastevere